Gensh/eye-doll/09-gurranq.md

 - Keeps trying hard not to think about consequences.
 The Greater Will giveth, and the Greater Will taketh away.
 - Impressed by Marika's spirit, in respect of an apex predator thinking an angry kitten is funny.
 - Doesn't really listen to her.
 It's his job to guard and guide her; not to indulge her.
 This is opposite his later behavior.
+- Young Marika has the same role as Shanalotte as an artificial maiden.